samraatc/VPS-Hosting-Process/VPS_Hosting_For_React_Project_and_Configuration/1_VPS_and_NameServer_Details.md

 # Details on VPS
--A VPS (Virtual Private Server) is a type of web hosting service that provides you with a virtualized server, which mimics a dedicated server within a shared hosting environment.
+- A VPS (Virtual Private Server) is a type of web hosting service that provides you with a virtualized server, which mimics a dedicated server within a shared hosting environment.
 Essentially, it’s a middle-ground solution between shared hosting and a dedicated server, offering more control, performance, and customization than shared hosting.

 ## Key Characteristics of a VPS:
 1. Isolation: Each VPS operates independently, meaning one VPS cannot directly affect the -performance or security of another VPS on the same physical server.